timtroendle/wind-onshore-cost-potential/README.md

 ## Run the analysis

-    snakemake  --use-conda
+    snakemake --use-conda -j1

 This will run all analysis steps to reproduce results.

 You can also run certain parts only by using other `snakemake` rules; to get a list of all rules run `snakemake --list`.

-To generate a PDF of the dependency graph of all steps, run :
+To generate a PDF of the dependency graph of all steps `build/dag.pdf`, run:

-    snakemake --rulegraph > build/dag.dot
-    dot -Tpdf -o build/dag.pdf build/dag.dot

-On Unix and Windows Powershell you can simplify this to:

-    snakemake --rulegraph | dot -Tpdf > build/dag.pdf
+    snakemake --use-conda -j1 -f dag

 ## Run the tests

-    snakemake test --use-conda
+    snakemake --use-conda -j1 test

 ## Repo structure